Positive-Unlabelled Learning for identifying new candidate Dietary Restriction-related genes among Ageing-related genes: Results

 Among the top-5 predictive features for the non-PU Learning approach reported in \cite{vega2022machine}, NetPath Pathway\_BDNF (Brain-derived neurotrophic factor) and Reactome R-HSA-8953897 (Cellular responses to external stimuli) are not among the top-5 features for our PU Learning method.
 Interestingly, it was noted in \cite{vega2022machine} that, among their reported top-5 features, only Pathway\_BDNF and R-HSA-8953897 did not show significantly different degree of occurrence between genes with and without known DR relation, so the support for these features is weaker than for the other top-5 features.
 This was detected by the proposed PU Learning approach, which only ranked Pathway\_BDNF and R-HSA-8953897 63rd and 34th, respectively, in terms of feature importance for predicting DR-relatedness.

-Among the top-5 predictive features in our best PU Learning-based model, two features are not among the top-5 features reported for the best model in \cite{vega2022machine}: WikiPathways WP534 (Glycolysis and gluconeogenesis) and EHMN.11 pathway (Fructose and mannose metabolism).
-Upon review of the existing scientific literature, there exists support for a significant role of these pathways in Calorie Restriction.
-Regarding WP534, in recent experiments quantifying the hepatic proteome of mice exposed to graded levels of Calorie Restriction (from 0\% to 40\%) for 3 months, one of the metabolic pathways most significantly stimulated by an increase in the level of Calorie Restriction was the glycolysis/gluconeogenesis pathway \cite{Wang2023impact}.
-In addition, glycolysis and gluconeogenesis were considerably up-regulated in the kidney tissue of rats undergoing Calorie Restriction for 6 months \cite{Chen2008identifying}.
+Among the top-5 predictive features in our best PU Learning-based model, two are not among the top-5 features reported for the best model in \cite{vega2022machine}: WikiPathways WP534 (Glycolysis and gluconeogenesis) and EHMN.11 pathway (Fructose and mannose metabolism).
+Upon review of the existing scientific literature, there exists support for a significant role of these pathways in CR.
+Regarding WP534, in recent experiments quantifying the hepatic proteome of mice exposed to graded levels of CR (from 0\% to 40\%) for 3 months, one of the metabolic pathways most significantly stimulated by an increase in the level of CR was the glycolysis/gluconeogenesis pathway \cite{Wang2023impact}.
+In addition, glycolysis and gluconeogenesis were considerably up-regulated in the kidney tissue of rats undergoing CR for 6 months \cite{Chen2008identifying}.
 Regarding EHMN.11, in a study to investigate the successful maintenance of weight loss in people after 8 weeks of low-calorie diet where people were classified as weight maintainers or weight regainers, an analysis of subcutaneous adipose tissue gene expression showed that the the low-calorie diet caused a decrease in the fructose and mannose metabolism pathway in the weight regainer group \cite{Mutch2011distinct}.

 When comparing the two sets of top-5 features identified by the two approaches in Table \ref{tab:featureimportances}, it is worth recalling that the PU Learning-based model obtained better predictive performance than the non-PU model, as reported in Section \ref{sec:mlperformance}.
 Therefore, it is reasonable to consider that the top-5 features identified by the PU Learning-based model are stronger, more reliable predictors of DR-relatedness than the top-5 features reported in \cite{vega2022machine}.